 The carbohydrates in the sugar essentially act as plant food.
 They’re absorbed by the flowers, thus, extending their bloom time.

-So this spring, if you don’t have any plant food for that Easter or Mother’s Day bouquet, just add a little sugar and vinegar.
+So whether you’re looking to extend the life of a Valentine’s Day bouquet, some Easter flowers, or just some lovely flowers you picked up at the shop, just add a little sugar and vinegar.
 You can also use this watering tip if you’re as forgetful as we are.

 [Via My Domaine]